 These issues can be challenging to handle on your own.
 Luckily, you don’t have to.
 Thriveworks Counseling in Reno is here to support and guide you every step of the way.
 Allow us to assess your problem, help you understand it, and offer a path forward.

-We can help you determine whether you should work with a counselor, life coach, psychologist, or psychiatrist.
+We can help you determine whether you should work with a counselor, life coach, or psychologist.
 And then we can set you up with the provider who has the specific skills, training, and experience to help you with your presenting problem.

 Why Should I Choose Thriveworks?